Skip to content

 Pratt’s School of Information

-We empower people to improve lives and communities through information, knowledge, and culture.
-Motivated by our vision and mission, we are not only the oldest information school in North America, we are a forward-looking and data-driven school, committed to the success of our students and furthering diversity, equity, and inclusion
+We reimagine information and technology to design more equitable, resilient and diverse futures.
+Motivated by our vision and mission, we are not only the oldest information school in North America, we are a forward-looking and data-driven school, committed to the success of our students and furthering diversity, equity and inclusion

 More about Pratt’s iSchool